Asymmetric cut: Aesthetics

 Asymmetric cuts can confer an aesthetic property known to professional hairdressers and cosmetologists as "asymmetrical balance" when they balance asymmetrical facial features.
-Hairdressers advise the use of an asymmetric cut for clients with asymmetrical features, such as a crooked nose, because symmetrical hairstyles draw attention to the facial asymmetries.
+Hairdressers advise the use of an asymmetric cut for clients with asymmetrical features, such as a crooked nose, because symmetrical hairstyles draw attention to facial asymmetries.
 Experts on personal appearance management in business offer the same advice.
 The asymmetry of the hairstyle should be opposite to that of the facial feature.
 Asymmetrical styles that show the ears can make the face look slimmer, and hence are advised for clients with round faces or wide-set eyes.
 If the client wears eyeglasses, an asymmetric cut can distract attention from them.
 Asymmetric cuts are often more "trendy" than symmetrical hairstyles.

 Psychology

 Psychological experiments have shown that hairstyle asymmetries are helpful, although not necessary, in determining whether or not an image of a familiar face has been mirror-reversed.